peadargrant/automation/t02_client_setup/setup_lab.md

-# Lab setup for automation module
+# Lab client setup for automation module

-**DRAFT** do not start working on this lab yet!
-Instructions not complete.
+**NOT COMPLETE** do not start working on this lab yet!

-Today's lab will set up a number of things we need for the automation module.
+Today's lab will set up a number of things we need on the client side for the automation module.
 The steps are also designed to re-familiarise yourself with some concepts needed from previous modules and experience.
 There are a lot of different things to do but most are not particularly challenging, so make sure that you keep to time.